adibirzu/azurelogs2oci/README.md

 Azure Event Hubs to Oracle Cloud Infrastructure (OCI) Streaming: a minimal, production-ready implementation based on the oracle-devrel repo template.

 This repository contains:
-- A timer-triggered Azure Function that iterates one or more Event Hubs in a namespace and forwards all messages to OCI Streaming (PutMessages API).
+- An Event Hub-triggered Azure Function that forwards events to OCI Streaming (PutMessages API) with batching and base64 encoding.
-- Simple scripts for ad-hoc draining and validation.
+- Helper scripts for ad-hoc draining and validation.
-- Documentation to deploy and operate the solution.
+- Documentation, quickstarts, and a blog-style guide with console screenshots/placeholders.

 ## Introduction

 azurelogs2oci forwards Azure Event Hub logs (e.g., Entra ID audit logs) to OCI Streaming by:
-- Reading from configured Event Hubs using a namespace connection string and consumer group
+- Triggering directly from a chosen Event Hub (Function binding) using a namespace connection string + consumer group.
-- Batching records (1MB / count limits) and base64-encoding payloads as required by OCI
+- Batching records (1MB / count limits) and base64-encoding payloads as required by OCI.
-- Sending to a target OCI Streaming stream using API signing keys
+- Sending to a target OCI Streaming stream using API signing keys.

-The Function runs on a schedule (default: every minute), iterating the specified Event Hubs and delivering messages to OCI.

 ## Getting Started